Testing and Diagnosis

-Sometimes, standard diagnostic tools do not give us a clear enough view of the heart.
-If this is the case, diagnostic cardiac catheterization is often the right option.
+Sometimes, standard diagnostic tools do not give us a clear view of the heart.
+Diagnostic cardiac catheterization produces a clearer image.

 Echocardiograms are the gold standard for imaging a child’s heart.
 An echocardiogram test uses sound waves to create images of your child’s heart.
 We perform pediatric echocardiograms and fetal echocardiograms.

 Fetal echocardiograms help us diagnose heart problems in unborn babies so we can plan for any special needs or treatment your baby will need after birth.

 Our pediatric echocardiography team is dedicated solely to the care of pediatric patients.
 The pediatric echocardiography team members at University Children’s Health Heart Center are some of the most skilled echocardiography professionals in the region with over 75 years of combined experience.

 Two Types of Pediatric Echocardiograms:

 - Transthoracic echocardiograms (TTE) are noninvasive.
 A transducer makes images of the heart through an ultrasound.